Cycling Tours

 Seat Availability: 16

-INDOCHINE TOUR (SAIGON-ANGKOR TRIP)
+INDOCHINE TOUR (SAIGON-ANGKOR Mr Dennise TRip)

-SAIGON-TRA VINH (cycle 55km)(B,L,D)
+Day 2 :SAIGON-TRA VINH (cycle 55km)(B,L,D)

 After breakfast you will transfer a couple of hours out of Ho Chi Minh City to My Tho – the gateway to the Mekong Delta.
 Today’s ride will lead you right into the heart of rural Mekong.
 The cycling begins after the ferry journey across the Tien Giang River at My Tho.
 The route takes you through narrow roads and lanes, past banana plantations, fields of sugar cane, through the lush green landscape of the Delta, crossing rivers and canals by numerous, ubiquitous, fascinating ferries.
 A section of biking cuts off road onto gravel and dirt lanes, and weaves around hamlets, across water channels and through quite dense vegetation.
 This makes for superb biking.
 A final ferry across the gaping expanse of Co Chien River leads us to Tra Vinh, a pretty tree lined town with a large population of ethnic Khmer.
 Overnight in hotel.